AdobeDocs/audience-manager.en/help/using/faq/faq-data-collection.md

 &nbsp;

-**What are the supported authentication method for the new SFTP servers?**
+**What are the supported authentication methods for the new SFTP servers?**

 The new SFTP servers (`ftp-in-gtw` and `ftp-out-gtw`) support [!DNL OpenSSH Key-Based Authentication].
 We can generate the [!DNL SSH] keys for you, or you can provide us with your own public key.